Last Updated on January 29, 2024 by Tim Wells

 As for the future of the Shield TV, I’ve come up with three plausible scenarios based on NVIDIA’s current direction and market trends.

-- Continued Support with No New Models: One likely scenario is that NVIDIA will continue supporting its existing Shield TV models with firmware upgrades and bug fixes but won’t introduce new hardware.
+- Continued Support with No New Models: This is the most likely scenario based on the available information.
+NVIDIA will continue supporting its existing Shield TV models with firmware upgrades and bug fixes but won’t introduce new hardware.
 This approach would make sense if NVIDIA’s primary goal with the Shield TV was to showcase the potential of its Tegra chips to other industries.

 - Phase-out and Focus on Cloud Gaming: Another scenario is that NVIDIA might decide to phase out its Shield TV line altogether, choosing to concentrate more on its cloud gaming service, GeForce Now.
 Given that GeForce Now is accessible from a broad range of devices, this approach would align more closely with the company’s apparent shift towards cloud-based services.

 - A Surprise Release: And, of course, there’s always the possibility that NVIDIA could surprise us all with a new Shield TV model with unprecedented features or capabilities like VR support or a built-in AI assistant.
 This is an exciting prospect, but it’s also the least likely scenario given the current state of the market and NVIDIA’s strategic priorities.

 Regardless of what the future holds, it’s clear that NVIDIA’s Shield TV devices have made their mark.

 They have served as a niche product line showcasing NVIDIA’s innovative capabilities, offering unique features and benefits for PC gamers and tech enthusiasts.